BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

   def generate(self, count: int) -> None:
     ...
 ```

-Generators are a way to defer the implementation of the block until its parameter values are ready, then get the concrete Python version of that parameter for use in the HDL.
-**Generators require the block to subclass `GeneratorBlock`**.

 > While here we use generators as a way to get a concrete value for circuit generation (the LED count), generators can also be used to do calculations beyond the operations available with the parameters.
 > For example, while we can add two `IntExpr`s (which produces another `IntExpr`), something more complex like square root is not provided.